Refrigerator Water Filter Problems & How to Fix Them

 ✔️ Did you transfer the end cap from the old filter?

-✔️ Is it the right filter?
+✔️ Is it the right filter for your model?

 ✔️ Is the housing damaged or stuck?